 You need to be highly motivated and demonstrate a keen interest in your chosen subject.
 Offers of a place on the course are dependent on your qualifications and practical aptitude.
 You will need:

-You will be assessed by a range of methods including practical observation, online tests, assignments and preparing a portfolio of evidence.
-Assessments are on-going throughout the year.
+You will be assessed by a range of methods including practical observation and written tests.

 There is a kit and uniform to purchase.
 Full details will be given at your interview.